-Session Config

-Session Timeout: If you do nothing with the Web management page within the timeout time, the system will log out automatically.
-If you want to reconfigure, please login again.

-Access User Number

-Number Control; Select Enable/Disable the Number Control function.
-Admin Number: Enter the maximum number of the users logging on to the Web management page as Admin.
-Guest Number: Enter the maximum number of the users logging on to the Web management page as Guest.
+≻ Global Config HTTP: Select Enable/Disable the HTTP function on the switch. ۶ Session Config Session Timeout: If you do nothing with the Web management page within the timeout time, the system will log out automatically.
+If you want to reconfigure, please login again. ≻ Access User Number Number Control: Select Enable/Disable the Number Control function.
+Number Control: Admin Number: Select Enable/Disable the Number Control function.
+Enter the maximum number of the users logging on to the Web management page as Admin.
+Enter the maximum number of the users logging on to the Web

-4.4.2 SSL Config
+4.4.3 HTTPS Config